spencerchantelois/spencerchantelois.github.io/_recipes/recipe18.markdown

 order: 1
 ---

-# Cheesy Garlic Fries in Foil
+# Cheesy garlic fries in foil

 The easiest, cheesiest fries you will ever make in foil packets, baked to absolute crisp perfection!